boxcutter/fedora/README.md

-# Packer templates for Fedora
+# Packer templates for Fedora written in legacy JSON

 ### Overview

-This repository contains Packer templates for creating Fedora Vagrant boxes.
+This repository contains Packer templates for creating Fedora Vagrant boxes written in legacy JSON.

 ## Current Boxes